 It’s going to be a busy year for dairy product labeling in Russia.
+(If you missed our earlier overview, be sure to check it out.)
 In fact, it’s going to be a busy year for product labeling in Russia generally.
 A quick look at our blog reveals that the National Track and Trace Digital System, or Chestny ZNAK, is not relenting on its goal of transforming Russia’s supply chain by 2024:

 - Russia Chestny ZNAK Bottled Drinking Water Pilot Ending Soon